SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Iron Priest.md

       - name: Effect
         effect: >-
-          For every 2 Malice spent, each target gains one of the following effects until the start of the iron priest's next turn
+          For every 2 Malice spent, each target gains one of the following effects until the start of the iron priest's next turn.

           - The target has damage immunity 2.